20 New SEO Trends to Look for in 2023 (LATEST)

 In fact, what we also know is that Google’s algorithms are having a tough time distinguishing AI-generated content from human-generated ones.

-There is a new war looming between Google and Elon Musk-funded OpenAI as the latter is making unparalleled advancements in natural language understanding.
+There is a new war looming between Google and Bing-funded OpenAI as the latter is making unparalleled advancements in natural language understanding.

 While Google is using the same natural language understanding to improve its machine learning algorithms to understand the content on the web, OpenAI with its GPT3 technology is on a mission to give the power of AI content creation to the public.